faylward/markerfinder/README.md

 get_alignment.py requires Clustal Omega in your PATH.

-#### Example usage 2: python get_alignment.py testproject.proteins.faa testproject.cogs.txt concat_alignment.aln
+#### Example usage: python get_alignment.py testproject.proteins.faa testproject.cogs.txt concat_alignment.aln

 This will create the concat_alignment.aln file, which is a concatented alignment of all markers used by markerfinder.py.
 This script will also create a folder called "alignments" with the individually aligned markers.

+If you are starting this whole process with nucleotide files you can predict proteins first with the prodigal_launcher.py script.
+This is just a simple script that goes through a folder of .fna or .fa nucleotide fasta files and predicts proteins.

+#### Example usage: python prodigal_launcher.py nucl_folder prot_folder